Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ### Docker Files

-It turned out that Microsoft produces a Docker image for Azure Functions .NET Core V2 and is available via `DockerHub`:
+It turned out that Microsoft produces a Docker image for Azure Functions .NET Core V2 and is available via [DockerHub](https://cloud.docker.com):
 ```
 microsoft/azure-functions-dotnet-core2.0
 ```